sanger-pathogens/nextflow-commons/configs/README.md

     }
 }
 ```
-3) When running the pipeline add to the `nextflow run` command: `-c path/to/resource_tweak.config` to use your config
+3) When running the pipeline, append the following to the `nextflow run` command: `-c path/to/resource_tweak.config` to use your config file.

 **What to watch out for :**